 The self-serving process of outbound sales methodology also provides the least amount of value to the customer.
 Buyers do not like to be prospected, demoed, nor do they want to feel like just a deal that the sales rep is trying to close.
 This way of thinking and selling adds zero value to the buyer when all of the information the sales rep is sharing can be found online without their help.

 If a sales representative cannot offer any value beyond the information buyers are able to discover on their own, the buyer has no real reason to interact with sales reps at all.

-While outbound sales teams traditionally build their sales process around their own needs, inbound sales strategies involve building the process around the needs and desires of their buyers.
+While outbound sales teams traditionally build their sales process around their own needs, an inbound selling strategy involves building a sales process around the unique needs and desires of their buyers.
 Inbound sales teams take into account the buyer’s journey.
 Before they ever pick up the phone or craft an email to send to a potential customer, they first lay the groundwork of understanding the buyer’s world, preferences, and journey.